Layoff: Terminology

 Euphemisms are often used to "soften the blow" in the process of firing and being fired.
 The term "layoff" originally meant a temporary interruption in work (and usually pay).
-The term became a euphemism for permanent termination of employment and now usually means that, requiring the addition of "temporary" to refer to the original meaning.
-Many other euphemisms have been coined for "(permanent) layoff", including "downsizing", "excess reduction", "rightsizing", "leveraging synergies", "delayering", "smartsizing", "redeployment", "workforce reduction", "workforce optimization", "simplification", "force shaping", "recussion", "manage out people", "resource action", and "reduction in force" (also called "RIF", especially in the government employment sector).
+The term became a euphemism for permanent termination of employment and now usually requires the addition of "temporary" to refer to the original meaning.
+A number of other euphemisms have been coined for "(permanent) layoff", including "downsizing", "excess reduction", "rightsizing", "leveraging synergies", "delayering", "smartsizing", "redeployment", "workforce reduction", "workforce optimization", "simplification", "force shaping", "recussion", "manage out people", "resource action", and "reduction in force" (also called "RIF", especially in the US government employment sector).
 "Mass layoff" is defined by the United States Department of Labor as 50 or more workers laid off from the same company around the same time.
 "Attrition" implies that positions will be eliminated as workers quit or retire.
 "Early retirement" means workers may quit now yet still remain eligible for their retirement benefits later.

 "Redundancy" is a specific legal term in UK labour law with a definition in section 139 of the Employment Rights Act 1996: see Redundancy in United Kingdom law.

 When an employer is faced with work of a particular type ceasing or diminishing at a particular location, it may be perceived as obfuscation.
 Firings imply misconduct or failure while layoffs imply economic forces beyond the employer's and employees' control, especially in the face of a recession.